2025-26 Continuing Education

 Please note event registration conditions to ensure easy and problem-free participation.

-Guest Presenter: Angela Greer, Children's Services Coordinator, Ouachita Parish Public Library
+Trainer: Angela Greer, Children’s Service Coordinator, Ouachita Parish Public

 19